Othent/docs/api/intro.md

 - `initialUserDetails?: UserDetails | null`: Initial user details.
 Useful for server-side rendered sites or native apps that might store the most recent user details externally (e.g. cookie or `SharedPreferences`).

-- `crypto?: Crypto | null`: Crypto module needed for signing, if your environment doesn't provide one natively (e.g.
-  React Native).

 - `inject?: boolean`: Inject Othent's instance as `window.arweaveWallet` so that `arweave-js` can use it on the background.